elmiller/PlanningCalendar/README.md

-Calendar Creator
+Planning Calendar
 =========

-Python script to create a plain text, linear calendar for lesson planning.
+Python script to create a weekday, linear calendar for lesson planning.

 ## About